Sahar-Heu/shmsr/content/contact.md

 # Contact Me

-If you would like to discuss a project, collaboration or simply say “hi”, please reach out to:
+If you would like to discuss a project, collaborate or simply say “hi”, please use the form below or write me an email at [studio@sahar.design](mailto:studio@sahar.design).